djstein/2018-study-guide/README.md

 }
 ```

-Await + Async
+#### Await + Async
 - Async Functions: declare a function as such, returning an AsyncFunction.
 - Await: operator used to wait for a Promise to move out of the pending state.
 - When async functions are called, they return a Promise.
 When a value or exception is returned the Promise will be resolved with the returned value or thrown error.
-- Async functions can contain await expressions that pauce the execution of the function until the Promise resolves, where it then resumes afterward.
+- Async functions can contain await expressions that pause the execution of the function until the Promise resolves, where it then resumes.
 ```javascript
 const resolveAfter = x => {
   return new Promise(resolve => {